 Canadians camped out here in the woods at Chartwell during the Second World War.
 When there was an air raid they would cover up the lakes, so the German pilots would not recognise Chartwell from the air.
 Hold your own camp here, relax in the hammocks, 'cook' up a storm and plot your adventure.

 Baby changing facilities can be found by the visitor welcome centre, the toilets behind the shop and also just beyond the croquet lawn in the garden.
-The café has a yummy children's menu, bottle warming facilities and high chairs.
-Want to find a more secluded spot to breast feed?
-Just ask a member of staff.
 There's a picnic area with tables adjacent to the overflow car park and you're welcome to bring a blanket and picnic on the slopes by the lakes.
 Please note scooters and trikes are not suitable at Chartwell.

 Here at Chartwell, we love dogs.
 Bring your furry companion along on a short lead for a stroll around the gardens or go for a roam in the woods.
 Find out more about where you can and can't take your dog here.